strudel-science/strudel-kit/CONTRIBUTING.md

 4. Use consistent language and formatting.
 Follow these tips:
    1. Use [title case](https://en.wikipedia.org/wiki/Title_case) for section titles.
    2. Capitalize STRUDEL, STRUDEL Kit, and Task Flows.
-   3. Capitalize General Procedures when referring to [the usual steps](#general-procedures-for-version-controlled-changes) you would follow to make a change to the STRUDEL Kit
-   4. Do not capitalize repositories (e.g. strudel-kit).
+   3. Do not capitalize repositories (e.g. strudel-kit).
-   5. Avoid acronyms and abbreviations.
+   4. Avoid acronyms and abbreviations.
 Say “pull request” not “PR.”
 Say “repository,” not “repo.”
-   6. When describing a step by step process, make each step a paragraph.
+   5. When describing a step by step process, make each step a paragraph.

 ### Improving Guides

 There are several guides for working with the STRUDEL Kit in our documentation.
-If you would like to improve them, follow the [General Procedures for making a change](#general-procedures-for-version-controlled-changes).
-If you choose to address the issue yourself, you can edit the appropriate `.mdx` file under `docs/docs/guides`.
+If you would like to improve them, open a [Docs Content Improvement Issue](https://github.com/strudel-science/strudel-kit/issues/new?template=-docs--documentation-content-improvement.md).
+If you choose to address the issue yourself, you can edit the appropriate `.mdx` file under `packages/react-components`.

 If you have feedback about any of the tutorials but don’t have a specific change to the content in mind, we’d still love to hear from you.
 Make a post in our Discussions page under [Tutorials](https://github.com/orgs/strudel-science/discussions/categories/q-a).

 ## Adding an Example

 A big to-do item for STRUDEL is to compile and share example implementations.
 We plan to add information to this guide on how you might share images, code, or interactive examples of the STRUDEL Kit put to use.
-For now, please share your example [in a discussion thread](#opening-a-discussion) under the [Show and Tell category](https://github.com/orgs/strudel-science/discussions/categories/show-and-tell?discussions_q=is%3Aopen+category%3A%22Show+and+tell%22).
+You can add examples via [Pattern Example Issue Template](https://github.com/strudel-science/strudel-kit/issues/new?template=-example--pattern-example.md) or simply discuss your example [in a discussion thread](#opening-a-discussion) under the [Show and Tell category](https://github.com/orgs/strudel-science/discussions/categories/show-and-tell?discussions_q=is%3Aopen+category%3A%22Show+and+tell%22).

 ## Sharing UX Resources or Principles